dwyl/phoenix-ecto-encryption-example/README.md

     + GCM = "Galois Counter Mode"

-+ Finally we "return" the `iv` with the `ciphertag` & `ciphertext`, this string of data is what we store in the database.
++ Finally we "return" the `iv` with the `ciphertag` & `ciphertext`, this is what we store in the database.
 Including the IV and ciphertag is _essential_ for allowing decryption, without these two pieces of data, we would not be able to "reverse" the process.